The Foolproof Guide for a Ladakh Motorcycle Tour.

 The Itenary »

 There are many routes from where you can reach Ladakh.
-Diffrent riders may advice you diffrent routes based on their experience.
+Every rider will give you different advice based on their experience.

 However, most of the riders including me will suggest that you reach Ladakh from Srinagar route and return from Manali route.